bitshares/bitshares-core/README.md

     >>> set_password <PASSWORD>
     >>> unlock <PASSWORD>

-**IMPORTANT:** The cli_wallet or API interfaces to the witness node wouldn't be fully functional unless the witness node is fully synchronized with the blockchain, the cli_wallet command "info" will show how far are you from the live current block of the blockchain, you can compare the result "head_block_num" with the current block number appearing [here](https://wallet.bitshares.org/#/explorer/blocks).
+**IMPORTANT:** The cli_wallet or API interfaces to the witness node wouldn't be fully functional unless the witness node is fully synchronized with the blockchain.
+The cli_wallet command `info` will show result `head_block_age` which will tell you how far you are from the live current block of the blockchain.

 To check your current block: